hms-dbmi/Access-to-Data-using-PIC-SURE-API/Cure_Sickle_Cell/README.md

 ## Contact

-For bug report or additional information, please submit a ticket to: http://avillachlabsupport.hms.harvard.edu
+To report an issue or additional information, please submit a ticket to: http://avillachlabsupport.hms.harvard.edu